makeruniverse/docs/docs/blog/posts/Early-adopters.md

     - Holger
 ---

-Startups have advantages as well as disadvantages against established companies.
-One advantage they have is that they can comfortably focus on emerging markets.
-But what are emerging markets?
+Startups have several advantages over established companies.
+One key advantage is their ability to focus on emerging markets.
+But what exactly are emerging markets?

-A great heuristic to find an emerging market is to look out for what [the nerds are doing on the weekends](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years).
+A great heuristic to identify an emerging market is to observe what [the nerds are doing on the weekends](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years).

-Nerds in that sense are early adopters.
-They spent their time with market offers that are irrelevant to a majority of people, not because their needs are vastly different, but they tolerate market offers with poor qualities.
+In this context, "nerds" are the early adopters.
+They engage with market offerings that are irrelevant to the majority, not because their needs are vastly different, but because they tolerate products with poor quality.

-For example, in 2007, Christian first introduced me to the concept of podcasting.
-Nobody else I knew, had a clue about it.
-I liked the idea, but I didn't like user experience around it.
-For example, to find podcast files was a mess.
-There we no podcast apps, and no one seemed to share them on streaming sites.
-Moreover, all podcasts sounded like they were made in a bunker.
-This is why it took several more years, before I started to consume podcasts on a regular basis.
+For example, in 2007, my friend Christian introduced me to the concept of podcasting.
+At the time, no one else I knew had even heard of it.
+I liked the idea, but the user experience was lacking.
+Finding podcast files was a mess, there were no podcast apps, and podcasts were not available on streaming sites.
+Additionally, most podcasts sounded like they were recorded in a bunker.
+It took several more years before I started to consume podcasts regularly.

-Not for Christian, though.
-Christian, the programmer who moved to Berlin for the electronic clubs, would start listen to podcasts during long coding sessions at night.
-To him, podcasting was the ultimate solution for his need to consume intesting content that he wouldn't hear on the radio.
-He was one of the early adopters that tolerated the flaws that came along with the new offer.
+Christian, however, was different.
+As a programmer who had moved to Berlin for the electronic music scene, he would listen to podcasts during long coding sessions at night.
+For him, podcasting was the perfect solution for consuming interesting content that wasn't available on the radio.
+He was one of the early adopters who tolerated the flaws of this new medium.

-In contrast, I was only part of an early majority that started to consume podcasts, once the user experience improved significantly.
-What happened?
-Smart phones.
-It was then possible to find podcasts and to listen to them everywhere.
-But the market was in already in the making long before.
+In contrast, I became part of the early majority that began consuming podcasts only after the user experience had significantly improved.
+What changed?
+Smartphones.
+With the advent of smartphones, it became easy to find and listen to podcasts anywhere.
+However, the market had been developing long before this mainstream adoption.